Rigidity of GAP elements in contact

 Again, the constant thickness is a nice bonus (even though there are ways around it), etc. Sure there are considerations, and sometimes even plates have to be modeled with solids due to various reasons.
 But this is a rare exception, not a general rule.
 I feel completely comfortable saying that most of my models are made with 2D mesh.
 I think around 80% of those.
 Most of the rest 20% is pure beam models, but while I was doing more of such designs before, somehow I get mostly “plate models” to calculate nowadays, so it influenced such statistics.
 Very few models required solid elements, but of course, those happen as well!

 It’s exactly that.
 If I can’t use beams nor plates definitely I will use solid elements.
 There isn’t really any choice.
 I completely get that in FEA world there is extremely a lot of things that can only be modeled with solid mesh.
 Starting from the engine body and ending on teeth bulky stuff will require solid mesh.
 It’s so simple.

 But when you can avoid using solid elements… you really should!
 Mostly because I don’t really see a lot of benefits for using solid elements.
 Apart from the fact that in many cases you just have to!

 There won’t be a chapter about beams.
 Usually, linear beam elements are used and those are fine.
 Sure there are many formulations that only carry tension, or normal forces, etc. Those are however pretty self-explanatory most of the time.

 With plate elements, you have of course the same thing.
-There are membrane elements, stuff can be axisymmetric, etc. Such elements serve various purposes, and I assume you will know when to use them.
+There are membrane elements, stuff that can be axisymmetric, etc. Such elements serve various purposes, and I assume you will know when to use them.
 There is however one thing that I guess is the biggest issue, and that is: should I use triangular or quadratic elements?

 Without going into many details I would say this: